The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 All of these discussions should take place after the end of the Sprint Review event.

-The topic of conversation discussed should not be opened during the Sprint Review event, as the topic is not part of the purpose of the event.
+This particular topic should not be brought up during the Sprint Review event, as it is not the aim of the meeting.
 The Scrum team, and especially the Development team, would engage in conversations that are not within their competence and importance.

 Such a dialogue would only distract the participants.
-However, this is an important topic, and the Product Owner role should be involved and ask the client's business person to remain patient and wait for the event to end.
+However, this is an important topic, and the Product Owner role should be involved and ask the client's representative to remain patient and wait til the end of the event.

-Your client's product manager does not approve Definitions of Done for one of your User Story and refuses to accept the finished development.
-Everyone is staring at the Scrum Master and Product Owner roles of your Scrum team.
+The client's product manager does not approve Definitions of Done for one of your User Story and refuses to accept the finished development.
+Everyone turns to the Scrum Master and Product Owner roles of the Scrum team waiting for a response.

-The initial spontaneous reaction of most Product Owner or Scrum Master roles would be to satisfy the claims of a business person who has remarks about in-house team artifacts.
+The initial spontaneous reaction of most Product Owner or Scrum Master roles would be to satisfy the claims of the business representative who has remarks about various artifacts.

-It is up to the Scrum team to decide whether they prefer outsiders to have access to the team's resources.
+It is up to the Scrum team to decide whether they prefer outsiders to have access to their resources.
 The reason for such shared access would probably be a desire for collaboration and teamwork.

-If a productive atmosphere of collaboration between organizations is established, only then we can consider the described case as valuable and important.
+If a productive and collaborative atmosphere is established between the organizations then the described case can be considered valuable and important.

-If there is a mutual synergy between the teams of the organizations or regulated official activities for material inspection that is indirectly related to the product increment, then the Product Owner role should pay attention to the comments made.
+When there is a mutual synergy between the teams of both organizations or there are regulated official rules for material inspection by the other side, the Product Owner role should pay attention to the comments made.

 Definitions of Done can be adapted and modified as needed.